-- Be civil-bring food if you'd like to establish some extra goodwill! - Have goals in mind, but be prepared to listen non-defensively to school representatives.
+- Have goals in mind, but be prepared to listen non-defensively to school representatives.
 If the school is willing to meet some of your most important goals, be prepared to let smaller ones go. - Ensure all your requests for reviewing your child's data, evaluations, supports, accommodations, etc. are put in writing.
-If you don't see it reflected in the IEP, it never happened. - Politely, challenge assertions you believe school officials are making without basis by asking to see supportive policy-
+If you don't see it reflected in the IEP, it never happened. - Politely challenge assertions you believe school officials are making without basis by asking to see supportive policy-